emtiajium/vocabulary-flashcard-backend/README.md

 ➜ Create a deployment pipeline at AWS CodePipeline

 ➜ Create the database at AWS RDS
-> Carefully set VPC/Security group
+> Carefully set VPC/Security groups

 ➜ Set the environment variables at AWS Elastic Beanstalk